Perhaps this is the right time to buy: Comstock Mining Inc. (LODE)

 Sponsored

-The company’s shares, operating in the sector of Real Estate managed to top a trading volume set approximately around 765460 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Real Estate managed to top a trading volume set approximately around 2053663 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 0 analysts gave the Comstock Mining Inc. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.